Live stream will be available after this brief ad from our sponsors

 Another quirky reintroduction came up again when Stuart Minkus, a mainstay in the first season, returned for the graduation episode in the fifth season finale.
 When Cory and Shawn wonder where he was in the meantime, Minkus just points to the “other part” of the school not shown on the set.

-• Pretty Much Anything To Do With Mr. Feeny
+Pretty Much Anything To Do With Mr. Feeny

 There was the Feeny call.
 There was Feeny at the fence.
 His relationship with Mr. Turner even made the list.
 Overall, anything to do with the iconic Mr. Feeny gave the show its best elements.
 Boy Meets World could’ve never existed without him.

-Get the good stuff sent straight to your inbox: Rock news, concert info, what's happening around town, plus exclusive contests, games, and more.
+Get the latest rock news, concert info, happenings around town, plus exclusive contests, games, and more.